ssk165/Express-Postgresql-API/README.md

 ## Getting Started

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.
+This repo contains the API build on Express, Typscript and Posgresql for storefront project.

 ## Required Technologies
 Your application must make use of the following libraries: